Cooling tower: Water treatment

 Besides treating the circulating cooling water in large industrial cooling tower systems to minimize scaling and fouling, the water should be filtered to remove particulates, and also be dosed with biocides and algaecides to prevent growths that could interfere with the continuous flow of the water.
 Under certain conditions, a biofilm of micro-organisms such as bacteria, fungi and algae can grow very rapidly in the cooling water, and can reduce the heat transfer efficiency of the cooling tower.
-Biofilm can be reduced or prevented by using chlorine or other chemicals.
+Biofilm can be reduced or prevented by using sodium chlorite or other chlorine based chemicals.
 A normal industrial practice is to use two biocides, such as oxidizing and non-oxidizing types to complement each other's strengths and weaknesses, and to ensure a broader spectrum of attack.
 In most cases, a continual low level oxidizing biocide is used, then alternating to a periodic shock dose of non-oxidizing biocides.

-Algaecides & Biocides
+Algaecides and biocides

 Algaecides, as their name might suggest, is intended to kill algae and other related plant-like microbes in the water.
 Biocides can reduce other living matter that remains, improving the system and keeping clean and efficient water usage in a cooling tower.
 One of the most common options when it comes to biocides for your water is bromine.

-Scale Inhibitors
+Scale inhibitors

-Among the issues that cause the most damage and strain to a water tower’s systems is scaling.
+Among the issues that cause the most damage and strain to a water tower's systems is scaling.
 When an unwanted material or contaminant in the water builds up in a certain area, it can create deposits that grow over time.
 This can cause issues ranging from the narrowing of pipes to total blockages and equipment failures.

 The water consumption of the cooling tower comes from Drift, Bleed-off, Evaporation loss, The water that is immediately replenished into the cooling tower due to loss is called Make-up Water.
 The function of make-up water is to make machinery and equipment run safely and stably.